viadean/ViaDean/Spatial architecture of acute lung injury in humans/Processing DICOM or TIFF using C++.md

 - Use parallel processing libraries (e.g., OpenMP, TBB) for large image datasets.
 - Optimize memory usage by processing images in chunks when dealing with high-resolution histology slides or 3D DICOM volumes.

 This setup provides a robust framework for working with medical images using C++.
-Let me know if you need help with specific implementations!